 If you’ve just bought yourself an FDM 3D printer, then you’re almost ready to start printing to your heart’s content – you just need the materials.
 These 3D printer filament materials are simply melted and extruded from your 3D printer’s extruder, and then printed to create your chosen model.
 But which material should you use, and which material is best for you?

 What is 3D printer filament?

-They look like colorful rolls of spaghetti, and are fed into your 3D printer, melted, and extruded to make your 3D model according to the specs you chose in your 3D software.
+Filaments come on spools, making them easy to feed into your 3D printer.
+Filaments are plastic materials in spaghetti-like strands that are melted and extruded onto your printer’s print bed to make your 3D model according to the specs you chose in your 3D software.
 These filaments are for used in fused deposition modeling, and cannot be used in any other 3D printing technology.

 3D Printer Filament Types